Purchasing decisions on self-service BI software often come down to a three-way competition: Tableau vs. Power...

 What about Power BI's strengths and weaknesses?

 Sherman: Power BI is very cost-effective -- or free for users who don't need Power BI Pro.
-Microsoft is also pushing out updates every month, and it has a tendency to be first up with support for different data sources; it isn't trying to be in a Microsoft-only world.
+Microsoft is also pushing out updates every month, and it has a tendency to be up with support for different data sources; it isn't trying to be in a Microsoft-only world.
 And you don't have to be familiar with Excel to use Power BI.
 It's a plus if you are, but Power BI doesn't assume that you're an Excel jockey.

 However, Power BI is still used primarily by people who know Excel and SQL Server.
-The first wave of users is in companies that are inclined to be Microsoft shops.
+The wave of users is in companies that are inclined to be Microsoft shops.
 Power BI also doesn't have either the number or quality of visualizations that Tableau and Qlik do.
 Microsoft is increasing them, and I'd say it has all that most business users need.
 But it still lags behind on advanced data visualization.

 And what about Qlik Sense?